djdarcy/dazzlelink/README.md

 Dazzlelink is part of [Dazzle's](https://github.com/djdarcy/dazzle) OmniTools suite of Python utilities designed to provide consistent functionality across all operating systems, simplifying system administration and file management tasks.

+### 🌐 Relinker Ecosystem Integration

+Dazzlelink metadata serves as a foundational building block of the larger Relinker ecosystem—a decentralized, content-aware archival and link-resolution system designed to combat digital link rot and enable intelligent, persistent content linking.
+The protocol aims to better manage complex link graph relations, metadata similarity, and provide resilient content preservation.
+For a detailed exploration of the broader vision and its future roadmap, visit the [Relinker Project Overview](https://github.com/djdarcy/dazzlelink/blob/main/docs/RELINKER.md).

 ## Contributing

 Contributions are welcome!
 Issues, suggestions, and bug reports are all appreciated.
 Please open an [issue](https://github.com/djdarcy/dazzlelink/issues) if you find something that can be improved.
 Or: